Termites in Palm Trees [Signs of Them + Treatment Options]

 Do palm stumps attract termites?

 Palm tree stumps can attract termites.
 Dampwood and subterranean termites are attracted to decaying wood.
 From the ground, they can discover an old palm stump and infest it.
-It is possible for them to move from a palm stump to your home, so removing the palm stump is a good idea if you find termites or signs of termites on a palm tree stump in your yard.
+It is possible for them to move from a palm stump to your home, so removing the stump is a good idea if you find termites or signs of termites on a palm tree stump in your yard.

 How to prevent termites in palm tree stumps

 The most reliable method is to completely remove the palm stump, but some folks prefer keeping certain palm stumps for aesthetic purposes, as seats, or as memories of a beloved tree.
-Whatever the reason, if you don’t want to removor it, treat the top and sides of your palm stump with three or more coats of polyurethane wood sealant.
-This will not make your palm stump termite-proof, but it will deter termites.
-You could also apply termiticide around the stump or install termite bait stations, but doing so is quite a bit of work for a stump.
+Whatever the reason, if you don’t want to remove it, treat the top and sides of your palm stump with three or more coats of polyurethane wood sealant.

 What to do about termites in a palm tree stump near your house

 If you find termites in a palm stump near your house, call a pest control professional to get an inspection.
-It’s possible that termites migrate into your home from an infested palm tree stump near your house—particularly if they’re subterranean termites and palm tree termites tend to be subterranean termites.
+It’s possible that termites migrate into your home from an infested palm tree stump near your house—particularly if they’re subterranean termites, and palm tree termites tend to be subterranean termites.
 You should remove the palm stump, but that will not necessarily destroy a subterranean termite colony because they live in the ground under the palm stump, only using the stump for food.

-Removing their food source would cause them to explore nearby for new food sources which may push them toward your home.
+Removing their food source would cause them to explore nearby for new food sources, which may push them toward your home.
 This is why it’s best to have a pest control professional take a look and offer you some options.

 How to treat a palm tree stump for termites

-An easier option is to simply remove the palm stump but before doing so, it’s a good idea to exterminate the termites, particularly if they’re subterranean termites, so they don’t spread to other trees or your house (assuming they haven’t already).
+An easier option is to simply remove the palm stump, but before doing so, it’s a good idea to exterminate the termites, particularly if they’re subterranean termites, so they don’t spread to other trees or your house (assuming they haven’t already).
 If you know you have termites in a palm stump, it’s best to get a professional termite inspection to ensure termites didn’t make their way to your home.

 Leave a Comment